 Inductions, C-sections, Epidurals, Episiotomies, Vacuum, Forceps usage, IVs and EFMs, and Delayed cord clamping?
 What are my options?

 Finding out how your doctor operates during delivery is essential to your birth plan.
-You want to know your doctors stance on these areas so you can plan accordingly and know what to expect when the time comes to deliver.
+You want to know your doctor’s stance on these procedures so you can plan accordingly and know what to expect when the time comes to deliver.

 Ultrasound Schedule and Baby’s Heartbeat

 The most exciting appointments in the pregnancy journey are ultrasound appointments and heartbeat appointments.
 Your first few appointments may not be either of these, and even though it is disappointing, it’s okay.
 Don’t freak out, they will check soon!